klesteb/XAS-Csharp/Application/README.md

 	set -requestor testing

 Which is nothing but a series of commands that the shell will execute one after the other.
-This allows you have to have canned procedures that you can run automagically.
+Particular usefull when setting up a command environment.
+This also allows you have to have canned procedures that you can run automagically.

 ## **Services**

+A service is a background process that is controlled with the Windows SCM.
+They are notoriously difficult to install, configure and debug.
+We are trying to simplify this process.
+To install the service do the following:

+   C:\dev\XAS\DemoService\bin\Debug>DemoService.exe -install

+To desinstall, do the following:

+   C:\dev\XAS\DemoService\bin\Debug>DemoService.exe -uninstall

+To run it interactivily, do the following:

+	C:\dev\XAS\DemoService\bin\Debug>DemoService.exe
+	INFO  - Service has been started
+	Running Service: Enter either [Q]uit, [P]ause, [R]esume:

+Where you can stop, pause or resume the service.
+Since this is using the common command line options you can toggle tracing or debugging and specify a alternative configuration to use.